 Five weeks without alcohol

-I have been exercising over the past 5 weeks more than I have done in many years…and not drunk.
-And do I look and feel amazing? not really, no!
+As well as not drinking, I have been exercising over the past 5 weeks more than I have done in many years…and not drunk….hmmmm connection, maybe?

 OK my bloated face seems to have gone down, and I am remaining real about the time that I have been drinking compared to the time that I have not been – ummm around 20 years compared to 5 weeks without alcohol?
 But still, I think I was expecting a bit more than this.

 Huh….I think it is time to give my head a wobble and put this in perspective – I can feel as I write this, becoming a bit negative about the progress along the alcohol timeline – so I will use something that I would encourage others to do.